rabernat/research_computing/content/Assignments/Assignment_2.md

 5. How many unique countries are listed in the database?
 Use `cut`,`sort`,`uniq`, `wc` and a few pipes `|` to form a single expression that answers this question.

-6. Use the `grep` command to count how many earthquakes in the data base are located in the USA or USA TERRITORY
+6. Use the `grep` command to count how many earthquakes in the database are located in the USA or USA TERRITORY

 7. Expanding on the previous exercise, refine your command sequence so that it only counts earthquakes in the USA and not ones in USA TERRITORY.
 Hint: use the -v argument with grep and you